askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - P154, bottom, the essential keys to disciplined Bayesian reasoning can be simply summarized:
   - Anchor your judgement of the probability of an outcome on a plausible base rate
   - Question the diagnosticity of your evidence

+---

+*2021-10-09*

+## Linda: less is more

+- P158, bottom, conjunction fallacy: people commit when they judge a conjunction of two events to be more probable than one of the events in a direct comparison